-Nicole Austin-Hillery is Human Rights Watch’s inaugural U.S. program executive director.
-In this newly created role, Nicole leads Human Rights Watch’s efforts to end violations in abusive systems within the United States.
-Her work focuses on improving the U.S. immigration system, tackling race discrimination and rights problems within the domestic criminal justice system, and advocating for national security policies informed by international human rights standards.
+Prior to joining to the CBCF, Ms Austin-Hillery led Human Rights Watch’s efforts to end violations in abusive systems within the United States.
+Her work focused on addressing and combatting systemic racism, improving the U.S. immigration system, tackling rights problems within the domestic criminal justice system and advocating for policies to address poverty and inequality informed by international human rights standards.

-Previously, Nicole was the first director and counsel of the Brennan Center for Justice’s Washington, D.C., office which she opened in March 2008.
-At the Brennan Center, she oversaw the growth and development of the Center’s advocacy and policy development work in Washington and served as its chief representative before Congress and the executive branch.
-Nicole’s expertise is in the areas of voting rights, and racial and criminal justice reform.
-She also focuses on indigent defense and money in politics.
-She serves as a frequent spokesperson at national and international forums and in media, and has written opinion pieces for several publications, including Roll Call, CNN and BillMoyers.com.
+Brennan Center’s Washington, D.C. office which she opened in March 2008.
+At the Brennan Center, she oversaw the growth and development of the Center’s advocacy and policy development work in Washington and served as its chief representative before Congress and the Executive Branch.

 Ms. Austin-Hillery has testified before state and local legislative bodies as well as Congress.
 She has published numerous pieces for major news outlets including the Washington Post, Time Magazine, The Hill, CNN.com and others.
 She is a frequent speaker on a host of progressive issues.

 Prior to her time at the Brennan Center, Ms. Austin-Hillery litigated at the law firm of Mehri & Skalet, PLLC as part of the firm’s civil rights employment class action practice and as the George N. Lindsay Civil Rights Law Fellow at the national office of the Lawyers’ Committee for Civil Rights Under Law in Washington, D.C. where she focused on housing litigation and policy.